fabric8io/fabric8/docs/overview.md

 [Project Atomic](http://www.projectatomic.io/) and
 [Google Container Engine](https://cloud.google.com/container-engine/).

-For non-linux platforms which don't yet support native Docker we have [Jube](jube/index.html) which is an open source pure Java implementation of Kubernetes.

 Kubernetes is supported on Google and Microsofts clouds, by OpenShift V3 (on premise and public cloud), by Project Atomic and VMware; so it's increasingly becoming the standard API to PaaS and _Container As A Service_ on the open hybrid clouds.
-[Jube](jube.html) then helps extend Kubernetes to run Java based middleware on any operating system which supports Java 7.